 |Illustration by Louisa Glancy|

-Many congratulations on your debut YA novel Orangeboy.
-How did it feel to hold a copy in your hands for the first time?
+Many congratulations on your debut picture book, Mr Mustachio.
+How did it feel to hold your first book in your hands?

-As you know, Words & Pictures readers are an inquisitive bunch and they want to know how long it took for you to write your book.
-When did you start writing Orangeboy?
-How many drafts did you go through?
+As you know, Words & Pictures readers are a nosy inquisitive bunch and they want to know how long it took for you to write your book.
+Was it a long gestation or a miracle birth?

 Tell those of us yet to be published what you’ve learned about the industry since you landed your deal.
 What’s it like working with an editor, for example?
 Were you given tight deadlines?
 Any disagreements you had to overcome?

 My editor, Kim, was wonderful.
 There were actually very few edits needed to the manuscript by the time Maverick acquired it.
 After I had submitted it to Maverick it had been a runner-up in the Greenhouse Funny Prize and I’d won some detailed feedback from agent Polly Nolan.
 The first meeting I had with Maverick they commented that the feel of Mr Mustachio had reminded them of Gerald Durrell’s writings, I nearly burst I was so thrilled.

 For those of us unfamiliar with the world of picture books, how did you team up with your illustrator, Abigail Tompkins?

 The publisher, Maverick Arts, was totally in control of this.
 I was shown the final two options and we all agreed Abigail’s Mr Mustachio was the one.
 He was nothing like I’d imagined, but absolutely perfect.

 |Illustration by Abigail Tompkins|

 A lot of SCBWI-BI members are trying to get an agent as well as a publishing deal.
 Can you tell us a bit about your own experience?
 Do you have an agent?
 If so, how did you choose them and what kind of advice did they give you?